When will the project construction works start and finish?

 Will anyone be exempt from the traffic filters?

-Local Blue Badge holders who live in the Mildmay Liveable Neighbourhood area will be exempt from most of the traffic filters.
+Local Blue Badge holders who live in the Mildmay Liveable Neighbourhood area will be exempt from the traffic filters.
 We also have an Individual Exemptions policy which gives exemptions to all Islington traffic filters to people whose health and wellbeing would be severely impacted by traffic filters.

 You can find out more about our Blue Badge holders exemptions policy and Individual exemptions policy on our website.